rvidakovic/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 <u>Example:</u>
 http://www.aboutads.info**/token/**123/1-1/magic_string

-## ESTABLISHING A FIRST PARTY TRUST RELATIONSHIP
+## V. ESTABLISHING A FIRST PARTY TRUST RELATIONSHIP

 This is a new feature available for all companies, regardless if they utilize cookies exclusively or also use non-cookie technologies for